 Knowledge, Skills, Abilities & Other Characteristics

-- Knowledge of steamfitting, plumbing, pipe sweating, repairs and maintenance.
+- Knowledge of steamfitting, plumbing, pipe sweating, repair and maintenance.

 - Knowledge of and ability to use job-related steamfitter tools and equipment.

 - Knowledge of the operation of cranes and hoists, proper rigging and lifting techniques and safe handling of loads.

 - Knowledge of and ability to apply safety principles and practices as they apply to all components of this job.

 - Knowledge of mathematics, including decimals, fractions, geometry, and measurement.

 - Analytical and problem-solving skills to diagnose problems and make repairs.